rbrown256/snapsave/readme.md

 touch access_token.tkn
 ```

 Create an App at https://www.dropbox.com/developers/apps (App folder access only) and copy/paste the access token into `access_token.tkn`.
+As of 2024-04-21 it is still possible to create access tokens for your own account:

-# TODO
+> By generating an access token, you will be able to make API calls for your own account without going through the authorization flow.
+To obtain access tokens for other users, use the standard OAuth flow.

-- This code uses long lived access tokens, which are no longer possible to be generated using Dropbox developer portal, therefore I will need to update this to use refresh tokens.
+Do this from the settings page from your app on Dropbox. e.g. `https://www.dropbox.com/developers/apps/info/[App Key]#settings`